 Before we continue, it’s important to understand what these dogs are all about.
 There’s no doubt the Border Collie can be intense at times.
 Not only are they scary intelligent, but also fierce workaholics, which isn’t always ideal for homes with kids.

 When you have a herding dog as intense as the Border Collie, there will be some problems.
-This dog breed’s instinctive intelligence is off the charts.
-In other words, they have high instincts to herd – even if it’s with small children.
+This breed’s instinctive intelligence is off the charts.
+In other words, they have high instincts to herd – even if it’s with small children and not sheep.

 While this is true on the field, they may not be the most adaptable dogs at home.
 For instance, the BC does not do well in apartments for long periods of time.
-As such, these dogs need a great amount of physical exercise (around 1 to 2 hours a day), so a large backyard is ideal.
+They need a great amount of physical exercise (around 1 to 2 hours a day), so a large backyard is ideal.

-As you may have guessed, these dogs aren’t as “easy-going” as other breeds.
-In other words, these Border Collies are very sensitive dogs.
-They require positive reinforcement, and lots of it.
+And as you may have guessed, these dogs aren’t as “easy-going” as other breeds.
+Border Collies are very sensitive dogs, and they’ll require positive reinforcement – and lots of it.
 They love to be around people and have a hard time tolerating being alone.

 Training a Border Collie to be With Children

 The key to successfully raising a happy Border Collie with children lies heavily on you (the owner)!
 They absolutely need both socialization and obedience training in order to develop into the best family dog that they can be.

 By introducing these two types of dog training, you’ll be significantly decreasing the possibility of any mishaps with your children and the Border Collie.
 It’s really that important.
 But just because you train your Border Collie doesn’t mean you can be careless.